-Anheuser-Busch InBev NV (ABI), the world’s biggest brewer, and Mexico City-based America Movil SAB de CV (AMX) lead sales this week of at least $74.2 billion, bringing this year’s total to $2.08 trillion, according to data compiled by Bloomberg.
+Anheuser-Busch InBev NV (ABI), the world’s biggest brewer, and Mexico City-based America Movil SAB de CV (AMX:US) lead sales this week of at least $74.2 billion, bringing this year’s total to $2.08 trillion, according to data compiled by Bloomberg.
 That’s second only to the $2.37 trillion issued at this point in 2009.

 Investors are seeking corporate bonds with investment-grade yields that average a record-low 3.13 percent, or 2.13 percentage points more than government securities, and balance sheets that hold near record amounts of cash, according to Bank of America Merrill Lynch index data.
 At the same time, stocks and commodities are losing money as Europe’s debt turmoil spreads and the global economy falters.

 “For an increasing number of investors, corporate bonds are serving as de facto substitutes for Treasury securities, but with higher yields,” Edward Marrinan, macro credit strategist at Royal Bank of Scotland Plc in Stamford, Connecticut, said in a telephone interview.